rmay/vagrant_ansible_rails_box/README.md

 Your Rails port `3000` within Vagrant will be mapped to `3001` in your host machine

 So just point your browser to `http://localhost:3001`

+---

+## 4. Stopping and restarting vagrant

+Once you are done with your vagrant environment but want to keep it around, `sh -ac '. ./.env; vagrant halt'` will stop the image but not discard it.

+If you want to spin it back up,
+`sh -ac '. ./.env; vagrant reload --provision'` will get you going again.

+Just `vagrant ssh` when it's ready and you're back in business.